Rivet Nuts & Rivet Nut Guns Blog Banner

 Are rivet nuts versatile?

 Yes, they are highly versatile.
+Rivet nuts are a reliable product for various fastening solutions.
 Rivet nuts come in different materials, such as steel, aluminium, stainless steel, brass and rubber.
 They can be installed into materials such as metal, plastic, carbon fibre, wood and more, where conventional hot welding is impractical.
 Rivet nuts are available in various sizes as well as body and flange shapes.
 They feature faster and easier assembly at reduced costs, so they are commonly used in industries and applications, including aerospace and agricultural equipment, medical technology, construction, automotive industry, electronic appliances, furniture assembly, HVAC, boat building, playground equipment and more.

 Most rivet nuts need to be installed by using a rivnut tool.
 Depending on how the setting power is generated, rivnut tools can be categorised as manual rivet nut tools, battery or cordless rivnut guns and air nutsert guns.